P351 Week 5 - fall 2015

-- This week in lab we'll continue exploring editing software and learn how to apply effects.
-We'll also go through a Photoshop/Graphics Lesson.
+- This week in lab we'll continue exploring editing software and learn how to apply effects and animate still images.
+We'll also go through a Motion Graphics Pan/Scan Assignment.

 - Please remember to submit a critique to the "Storyboard/Continuity" folder in Oncourse before the start of lab this week.

 - Next week we'll carry out the Audio/News

 Exercise.
-In this group exercise you'll interview people on the street and produce a short news story.
 Be sure to come to lab prepared with a hard copy of your paperwork and also have it uploaded to the Oncourse/Resources "Audio/News" folder before the start of lab!
 You'll need paper releases (or you'll have to get on-camera releases).

 - Interview/Feature Story - Now is the time to confirm with your subject the exact date & time of your shooting.
 (These should be shot sometime during Week 8 - October 12.)
 FWIW I like to dedicate about 45-60 minutes for setup.
 The interview itself won't take very long- maybe 20 minutes.
 After that you'll want time to shoot B-roll.
 Remember this exercise is an opportunity for you to demonstrate portraiture lighting and your B-roll/continuity camera skills.

 - Consider how you will introduce your subject and map the flow of your subject.
 (A few compelling shots cut artfully to SFX or music will go a lot further than someone saying who they are and what they do.)

-- These ideas can only be changed in the next week & a half.
-After Week 5 you must stay locked in on your subject- so it's imperative that you get confirmation.
+- These ideas can only be changed in the next week.
+After Week 6 you must stay locked in on your subject- so it's imperative that you get confirmation.
 Last minute changes result in a loss of the 10-point, Pre-Production component (20% of your grade).